 Section 17621(e)(1)(B) of the Education Code requires that the Study determine the impact of the increased number of employees anticipated to result from commercial/industrial development upon the cost of providing school facilities within the School District.
 This code section further adds that employee generation estimates shall be based on the applicable employee generation estimates set forth in the January 1990 edition of "San Diego Traffic Generator Study" ("Traffic Study"), a report by San Diego Association of Governments ("SANDAG").
 The school facilities cost impacts per commercial/industrial square foot as determined in this Study are shown in Table E-2 by commercial/industrial land use type.
-With exception to the cost impacts for Rental Self-Storage facilities, the cost impacts per square foot of commercial/industrial development are greater than the Applicable School Fees for commercial/industrial development of \$0.27 per square foot.
+The cost impacts per square foot of commercial/industrial development are greater than or equal to the Applicable School Fees for commercial/industrial development of \$0.30 per square foot.
 Therefore, the School District is reasonably justified in levying the Applicable School Fees on new commercial/industrial development.
-For Rental Self-Storage facilities, the School District is pustified in levying a per square foot school fee of \$0.17.

-Table E-2Commercial/Industrial School Facilities Cost Impacts/Applicable School Fee per Square Foot
+Table E-2 Commercial/Industrial School Facilities Cost Impacts/ Applicable School Fee per Square Foot